Darlaston

 Darlaston is an industrial town in the Metropolitan Borough of Walsall in the West Midlands of England.
-It is located near Wednesbury and Willenhall.
+It is located near Bilston, Walsall, Wednesbury, Willenhall and Tipton.
+It was historically part of Staffordshire.

 Topography

 Darlaston is situated between Wednesbury and Walsall in the valley of the River Tame in the angle where the three major head-streams of the river converge.
-It is located on the South Staffordshire Coalfield and has been an area of intense coal-mining activity.
+It is located on the South Staffordshire coalfield and has been an area of intense coal-mining activity.
 The underlying coal reserves were most likely deposited in the Carboniferous Period.

-Disused coal mines are found near Queen Street in Moxley, behind Pinfold street JMI School, near Hewitt Street and Wolverhampton Street, in George Rose Park and behind the police station in Victoria Park.
+Disused coal mines are found near Queen Street in Moxley, behind Pinfold Street JMI School, near Hewitt Street and Wolverhampton Street, in George Rose Park, and behind the police station in Victoria Park.

 Mining subsidence, which has taken its toll on many buildings across central England, has also made its mark in Darlaston.
 In 1999, a council house on the New Moxley housing estate collapsed down a disused mineshaft, its occupant, an elderly man had complained of creaking and groaning in the house to neighbours who alerted the authorities.
 They in turn instructed him to leave.
 A few hours later it collapsed down the mine.
-The adjoining house also had to be knocked down.
+The adjoining house also had to be demolished.

 History

 The ancient origins of the town are now very obscure due to the archive record being relatively recent.
 Any archaeological evidence has been largely destroyed due to intensive coal mining during the 18th and 19th centuries.
 A possible Saxon castle probably existed at Darlaston, which eventually became a timber castle.
 No remains exist today.

-Between the 12th and 15th centuries the de Darlaston family were the landowners, When the de Darlaston family died out, the manor was taken over by the Hayes family and was known as Great Croft.
+Between the 12th and 15th centuries, the de Darlaston family were the landowners, When the de Darlaston family died out, the manor was taken over by the Hayes family and was known as Great Croft.

-Darlaston's location on the South Staffordshire Coalfield led to the early development of coal mining and associated industrial activities.
+Darlaston's location on the South Staffordshire coalfield led to the early development of coal mining and associated industrial activities.
 At first such activity was relatively small scale requiring only a copyhold permission from the lord of the manor.
 So, for example, in 1698 Timothy Woodhouse was manager of the coal mines belonging to Mrs. Mary Offley, then the lady of the manor.
 In the first year, he sold 3,000 sacks of coal and later went into partnership in his own business.

-Rapid industrial growth in the early decades of the 19th century brought with it problems of housing poverty and deprivation.
-In December 1839, the rector of the parish reported that there were approximately 1,500 homes in the parish of Darlaston, most of which were in poor condition and owned by working-class people.
+Rapid industrial growth in the early decades of the 19th century brought with it problems of housing, poverty, and deprivation.
+In December 1839, the parish rector reported approximately 1,500 homes in the parish of Darlaston, most of which were in poor condition and owned by working-class people.
 In 1841 the town had a population of 6,000.
 Development was driven by the presence of excellent transport links: the Birmingham Canal Navigations and Grand Junction Railway.
 Much of the mining land was owned by the Birmingham Coal Company.
 Artist Thomas F. Worrall was born in the Woods Bank area in 1872, where his father worked as a blacksmith.